-6.3.
-Where a percentage-rule applies, the value of materials which are not classified within Chapters 50 to 63 must be taken into account when calculating the value of the non-originating materials incorporated.
+4. Where a percentage rule applies, the value of trimmings and accessories must be taken into account when calculating the value of the non-originating materials incorporated.

-- 7.1.
-For the purposes of headings ex 2707, 2713 to 2715, ex 2901, ex 2902 and ex 3403, the "specific processes" are the following:
+- 1. For the purposes of heading Nos ex 2707, 2713 to 2715, ex 2901, ex 2902 and ex 3403, the "specific processes" are the following:

-- (a) vacuum-distillation;
+- (a) vacuum distillation;

-- (b) redistillation by a very thorough fractionation-process;
+- (b) redistillation by a very thorough fractionation process 1;

 - (c) cracking;

 - (d) reforming;

 - (e) extraction by means of selective solvents;

-- (f) the process comprising all of the following operations: processing with concentrated sulphuric acid, oleum or sulphuric anhydride; neutralisation with alkaline agents; decolourisation and purification with naturally-active earth, activated earth, activated charcoal or bauxite;
+- (f) the process comprising all the following operations: processing with concentrated sulphuric acid, oleum or sulphuric anhydride; neutralisation with alkaline agents; decolorisation and purification with naturally active earth, activated earth, activated charcoal or bauxite;

-- (g) polymerisatión;
+- (g) polymerisation;

-- (h) alkylation:
+- (h) alkylation;

 - (i) isomerisation.

-- 7.2.
-For the purposes of headings 2710, 2711 and 2712, the "specific processes" are the following:
+- 2. For the purposes of heading Nos 2710, 2711 and 2712, the "specific processes" are the following:

-- (a) vacuum-distillation;
+- (a) vacuum distillation;

-- (b) redistillation by a very thorough fractionation-process;
+- (b) redistillation by a very thorough fractionation process;

 - (c) cracking;

 - (d) reforming;

 - (e) extraction by means of selective solvents;

-- (f) the process comprising all of the following operations: processing with concentrated sulphuric acid, oleum or sulphuric anhydride; neutralisation with alkaline agents; decolourisation and purification with naturally-active earth, activated earth, activated charcoal or bauxite;
+- (f) the process comprising all the following operations: processing with concentrated sulphuric acid, oleum or sulphuric anhydride; neutralisation with alkaline agents; decolorisation and purification with naturally active earth, activated earth, activated charcoal or bauxite;

-- (g) polymerisation:
+- (g) polymerisation;

-- (h) alkýlation;
+- (h) alkylation;

-- (ij) isomerisation;
+- (i) isomerisation;

-- (k) in respect of heavy oils of heading ex 2710 only, desulphurisation with hydrogen, resulting in a reduction of at least 85% of the sulphur-content of the products processed (ASTM D 1266-59 T method);
+- (j) in respect of heavy oils falling within heading No ex 2710 only, desulphurisation with hydrogen resulting in a reduction of at least 85 per cent of the sulphur content of the products processed (ASTM D 1266-59 T method);

-- (I) in respect of products of heading 2710 only, deparaffining by a process other than filtering;
+- (k) in respect of products falling within heading No ex 2710 only, deparaffining by a process other than filtering;

-- (m) in respect of heavy oils of heading ex 2710 only, treatment with hydrogen, at a pressure of more than 20 bar and a temperature of more than 250°C, with the use of a catalyst, other than to effect desulphurisation, when the hydrogen constitutes an active element in a chemical reaction.
-The further

-treatment, with hydrogen, of lubricating oils of heading ex 2710 (e.g. hydrofinishing or decolourisation), in order, more especially, to improve colour or stability shall not, however, be deemed to be a specific process;
+- (l) in respect of heavy oils falling within heading No ex 2710 only, treatment with hydrogen at a pressure of more than 20 bar and a temperature of more than 250°C with the use of a catalyst, other than to effect desulphurisation, when the hydrogen constitutes an active element in a chemical reaction.
+The further treatment with hydrogen of lubricating oils of heading No ex 2710 (e.g. hydrofinishing or decolorisation) in order, more especially, to improve colour or stability shall not, however, be deemed to be a specific process;